Channel 4 has postponed the broadcast of a new documentary after 39 bodies were discovered in a lorry in Essex.

-"I don't know if films are delayed or pulled out of respect for terror victims, because it's assumed that nobody will be in the mood to see that topic or a little of both," she says.
+"I don't know if films are delayed or pulled out of respect for terror victims, or because it's assumed that nobody will be in the mood to see that topic or a little of both," she says.

 "I might be in favour of changing television programming in deference to a violent national event," she continues.

 "But I find it much harder to grasp why a movie that requires an individual to make the decision to pay to get in should be punished for being about the 'wrong' thing at a particular moment in time."